 ln my opinion, honest is the most important merit that people could have, so does telling the truth the most important consideration in any relationship between people.

-Telling the truth means "telling from your heart", which requires people faces the reality and his/her own emotion although the truth may hurt himself/herself and impair one's interest.
+Telling the truth means "telling from your heart", which requires someone to face the reality and his/her own emotion although the truth may hurt himself/herself and impair one's interest. peolpe 集体名词用复数

 There are many advantages of being honest.
-On the one hand, it can make yourself combe the overt cases and reduce the possibility of making misunderstanding.
-On the other hand, it is the base for effective cooperation.
-At the same time, telling the truth is also the fundemental principal of trust between people, and trust is the most significant thing that a friendship should have.
+On the one hand, it can make yourself grasp the whole situation and reduce the possibility of misunderstanding.
+On the other hand, it is a basefor effective cooperation.
+In addition, telling the truth is the basic principle of trust between people, and trust is the most significant thing that a friendship should have.

-However, if someone who don't tell the truth, several disappointed consequences may occur!
-First, your life will get toa status of "high energy" which means low statbility, beacauseeven a tiny thing, in your life everywhere, has the competence to discover your lying and makes you very embarrassed.
-Second,there will increase the possibility of having a trust deficiency between you and your workmates, which has a definitive nagetive influence on working.
-Last but not least, a preception you may has if you do not tell the truth is "every lies to me", which can make you very sensitive and even cause disease.
+However, if someone doesn’t tell the truth, several disappointed consequences may occur!
+First, your life will enter a status of "high energy" which means low stability, because even a tiny thing, in your life everywhere, has the competence to discover your fraud and makes you very embarrassed.
+Second, this will increase the possibility of a trust deficiency between you and your workmates, which leads to a definitively negative influence on working.
+Last but not least, if you do not tell the truth, a perception you may have is "everyone lies to me", which can make you very sensitive and even cause disease.

 The way of telling the truth is as important as telling itself.
-To communicate with your friends with effects, you need to notice your tones of speaking, which should always be peaceful and steady.
-What's more, a appropriate circumstance can be helpful espcially when you are going to tell your friends a tragedy or your own mistake.
+To communicate with your friends effectively, you need to notice your tones of speaking, like being peaceful and steady.
+What's more, an appropriate circumstance can be helpful, especially when you are going to tell your friends a tragedy or your own mistake.

-As a proverb says, "millionaire can not buy the intergrity", telling the truth is the most important things in any relationship.
-One should keep this opinion in heart and do it using correct method.
+As a proverb says, "millionaire cannot buy the integrity".
+Telling the truth is the most important thing in any relationship.
+One should keep this opinion in heart and do it using a correct method.